-Kenneth H. Globus President, General Counsel, Principal Executive Officer, and Chairman of the Board 67 From July 1988 to date, President and General Counsel of the Company.
+Name and Position with the Company Age Principal Occupation During the Past Five Years Kenneth H. Globus President Principal Executive Officer General Counsel Chairman of the Board 68 From July 1988 to date: President and General Counsel of the Company.
 Chairman of the Board and Principal Executive Officer since September 2009.
 Chief Financial Officer of the Company from November 1997 to December 2006.
-Robert S. Rubinger Executive Vice President, Secretary, and Director 76 From July 1988 to date, Executive Vice President and Secretary of the Company.
-Treasurer of the Company since May 2010 and previously from May 1994 to May 2004.
-Chief Financial Officer of the Company from December 2006 to May 2018.
-Peter A. Hiltunen Vice President 60 From July 2002 to date, Vice President of the Company.
+Peter A. Hiltunen Senior Vice President 61 From April 2020 to date, Senior Vice President of the Company.
+From July 2002 to April 2020, Vice President of the Company.
 Since 1982 Production Manager of the Company.
-Andrea Young Controller, Treasurer, Principal Financial Officer, and Human Resources Manager 50 From May 2018 to date Treasurer and Principal Financial Officer of the Company.
-From September 2016 to date, Controller of the Company.
+Andrea J. Young Principal Financial Officer Treasurer Secretary 51 From April 2020 to date: Secretary of the Company; From May 2018 to date: Treasurer and Principal Financial Officer of the Company.
+From September 2016 to date: Controller of the Company.
 Human Resources Manager of the Company from May 2017 to date.